nightblade9/dragon/README.md

 Dragon transpiles Python 3 code to [Haxe](http://haxe.org), which can then be transpiled and compiled to various platforms and languages (C++, Javascript, Java, C#, Ruby, Python, Lua, etc. for browser/web, desktop, Android, iOS, etc.)

-Dragon was created in order to be able to write HaxeFlixel games in Python.
-Python supports complex features (eg. generator functions, decorators) and ships with a vast collection of functionality (eg. `itertools`, `decimal`, etc.); it would be impossible to keep Dragon up to date.

-Instead, Dragon supports just enough functionality to build games.
-If you find your favourite feature or module missing, feel free to open an issue or send us a PR.

 # Usage

 - Create some Python code